100 Famous Logos: Design Lessons & Brand Strategy for 2026

 74. Warner Bros.

-The WB shield is a classic emblem that signifies a golden age of entertainment.
+The WB shield is a classic emblem that signifies the golden age of entertainment.

 - The Fact: The shield logo has been in use since 1925.
 It has been redesigned many times, often changing to reflect the visual style of different eras of cinema, but the core “WB Shield” concept has always remained.

 - My Take: The shield is a versatile container.
 It can be rendered in gold for a fantasy epic or in a dark, gritty style for a comic book movie.
-Its strength is its adaptability while remaining instantly recognisable.
+Its strength lies in its adaptability, while remaining instantly recognisable.

 - Lesson for You: Think of your logo as a frame.
 Can it be adapted with different colours, textures, or styles for other products or occasions while keeping its core structure?